React95/React95/README.md

 }
 ```

-You can find a list of all available components on our [Storybook](https://react95.github.io/React95/)
+You can find a list of all available components at our [Storybook](https://react95.github.io/React95/)

 ## Roadmap

-You can see what we have in mind to put on React95 project in our [waffle](https://waffle.io/React95/React95) page.
+You can see what we have in mind to put on React95 project at our [waffle](https://waffle.io/React95/React95) page.

 ## Development